Geography of France

-The geography of France consists of a terrain that is mostly flat plains or gently rolling hills in the north and west and mountainous in the south (including the Massif Central and the Pyrenees) and the east (the highest points being in the Alps).
+The geography of France consists of a terrain that is mostly flat plains or gently rolling hills in the north and the west and mountainous in the south (including the Massif Central and the Pyrenees) and the east (the country's highest points being in the Alps).
 Metropolitan France has a total size of 551,695 km2 (Europe only).
-It is the third largest country in Europe by area (after Russia and Ukraine) and the largest in Western Europe.
+It is the third-largest country in Europe by area (after Russia and Ukraine) and the largest in Western Europe.

 Physical geography of Metropolitan France

 Climate

-The French metropolitan territory is relatively large, so the climate is not uniform, giving rise to the following climate nuances:
+Metropolitan France's territory is relatively large and so it climate is not uniform and gives rise to the following climate nuances: